Buying a home in under 60 seconds

 - Rushing into buying before you have seen four to eight properties or have been very well schooled by a knowledgeable and honest real estate representative is foolhardy.

-Equally foolhardy is wasting everyone's time by dilly dallying when the right property comes your way.
 Be decisive and make your move.
 My observations have shown that indecision usually costs a buyer more than making an educated decision.

 - What to offer?

 I'm sorry that there is no rule book on what to offer.
 Do not listen to any advice that tells you that there is a standard discount from an asking price.
 I have seen 25% discounts and 25% premiums.
 Too many factors are at play to offer you a rule.
 My best advice is for you to look at past sale comparables before making an offer and listen to your Real Estate representative advice.
 This advice is the most important input you will ever get.
 If you have selected your sales representative wisely they will know exactly what to do.